KP-MIT/ConnoteNumberGenerator/README.md

    ```sh
    run as java application.
    ```
-3. Or Download this JAR and in console/command prompt type.
+3. Or Download the JAR in `/images` folder above and in console/command prompt type.
    ```sh
    java -jar ConnoteNumberGenerator.JAR
    ```